 \section{Discussion}

-In this paper we have shown that UET are appropriate for the description in a consistent way string and string field theories.
+In this paper we have shown that UET are appropriate for the description in a consistent way of string and string field theories.
 We have solved the non-linear Lagrange's equations corresponding to Nambu-Goto Lagrangian.
-Also we have obtained a movement equation for the field of the string and solve it with the use of CUET.
+Also we have obtained the equations of motion for the field of the string and solve it with the use of CUET.
 We have proved that this string field is a linear superposition of CUET.
 We have evaluated the propagator for the string field, and calculate the convolution of two of them, taking into account that string field theory is a non-local theory of UET of an infinite number of complex variables, For practical calculations and experimental results we have given expressions that involve only a finite number of variables.

-We have decided to include, for the benefit of the reader, an first appendix with a summary of the main characteristics of Ultradistributions of Exponential Type and their Fourier transform used in this paper and a second appendix with the representation of the states of the closed string obtained in \cite{tq1}.
+We have decided to include, for the benefit of the reader, a first appendix with a summary of the main characteristics of Ultradistributions of Exponential Type and their Fourier transform used in this paper and a second appendix with the representation of the states of the closed string obtained in \cite{tq1}.

 As a final remark we would like to point out that our formulas for convolutions follow from general definitions.
 They are not regularized expressions.